Emoxypine: Clinical study

-One study determined the effectiveness of emoxypine in 205 patients with clinical manifestations of lumbosacral radiculopathy (LSR).
+One non-blinded non-randomized study determined the effectiveness of emoxypine in 205 patients with clinical manifestations of lumbosacral radiculopathy (LSR).
 Patients were divided into two groups, and further were divided into subgroups depending on the presence of motor disturbances.
 All patients received a course of conventional medical treatment and physiotherapy; main group additionally received emoxypine.
 Thereafter, clinical-neurological control of long-term results of treatment in subgroups of patients was performed.
 The results showed that the use of emoxypine in the combined therapy of patients with LSR led to significant and persistent reduction of severity of pain syndrome and rapid recovery of function of spinal roots and peripheral nerves compared with conventional therapy.
+Still, these studies were primary research not confirmed in reviews and meta-analysis.
+Based on the available information, it can be concluded that the effectiveness or purported pharmaceutical efficiency of emoxypine has not been confirmed through comprehensive reviews or meta-analyses.
+Most of the studies on emoxypine are primary research and have not been validated in systematic reviews or meta-analyses.

+Legal status

+Emoxypine is an uncontrolled substance in the United States meaning it is legal to possess without a license or prescription.